ahebnl/Sirepo-Development-Updates/README.md

 ### 6, disable "user register".

-### 5, 3D beamline plot generation without wavefront propagation calculation is done.
+### 5, 3D beamline plot generation without wavefront propagation calculation is done;
+### ['op_fno', 's', 'beamline_orient.dat', 'file name for saving orientations of optical elements in the lab frame'] only show for "3D beamline".....

 ### 4, fixed the issue with initial conditions for e- trajectory for all examples.